visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

 ASCII, it is possible to manually edit files without having to start VisIt_.

 The user can also move (or rename) files so that VisIt_ will either find or not find them.
-For example, a common trick is for users to change the name of ``VUSER_HOME/config`` to ``VUSER_HOME/config.orig`` so that the majority of *settings/preferences* are not seen during VisIt_ startup.
-The most dramatic variation of this approach is to move the whole ``VUSER_HOME`` directory which on UNIX platforms would be a command like ``mv ~/.visit ~/.visit.old``.
+For example, a common trick is to change the name of ``VUSER_HOME/config`` to ``VUSER_HOME/config.orig`` so that the majority of *settings/preferences* are not seen during VisIt_ startup but other things such as host profiles still work.
+The most dramatic variation of this approach is to move the whole ``VUSER_HOME`` directory which on UNIX platforms might be a command like ``mv ~/.visit ~/.visit.old``.